prosti221/sparse-SLAM/README.md

 - Visualization using Open3D

 ### Example run on [TUM rgbd](https://cvg.cit.tum.de/data/datasets/rgbd-dataset/download) dataset (fr1/xyz)
 This is using the SuperPoint feature extractor.
+Generates tons of good keypoints and its able to produce fairly dense maps, but its quite costly to run.

 https://github.com/user-attachments/assets/cb612c58-9a4e-4216-81dc-7656cf5de836